smcclab/smc-course/_resources/02-tools.md

 SMC involves using a laptop in class and for the assessments, and you will have to install some software listed below.
-All of our classes are scheduled in rooms with no computers provided so you must bring your own to participate in class.
+All of our classes are scheduled in rooms with no computers provided so **you must bring your laptop** to participate in class.

 You should also bring: